Repurposing a passive allocation with a completion portfolio

 How the interaction effect leads to unintended risks

 Unintended risks can come in different forms, from biases toward certain regions or sectors to biases in factor risks and risk budgeting challenges.
 In a prior Russell Investments blog, we explored risk biases in more detail and similarly walked through examples on how to manage around them.
 As an example of how manager interaction effects can materialize into unintended risks, below is an example of a simple three-manager structure.
-In this example, we use managers from Russel Investments’ global equity portfolios and observe how risks in a composite portfolio differ from risk within the individual manager strategies.
+In this example, we use managers from Russell Investments’ global equity portfolios and observe how risks in a composite portfolio differ from risk within the individual manager strategies.
 Often with the interaction effect, common factor biases can outweigh the higher conviction and repeatable sources of alpha expected through manager’s stock selection.
 So while risks like these are obviously unintended, they’re also very real.

 Figure 1: Active risk decomposition example, 3 active managers & composite